Skip to main content

 9. What happens to information provided to the ombuds?

-10. How does the conference ombuds differ from employee relations or Human Resources professional?
+10. How does the conference ombuds differ from employee relations or Human Resources professionals?

 11. How does the conference ombuds differ from a lawyer?